Introductory (BA-level) courses in phonetics and phonology.

 insight into the relation between segments and syllables

 insight into the importance of data in phonological theorizing

 The final mark for the course is established by determining the weighted average.
 In order to pass the course, a minimum of a 5.5 is required for the essay.

 If the mark for the essay is a 5.49 or lower, a resit essay must be submitted during the resit exam period, with a new topic.
 There is no resit for presentations and in-term assignments.

 Students are entitled to view their marked essay within a period of 30 days, following publication of the results.

-A number of recent articles (to be announced)
+A number of recent journal articles and book chapters (to be announced)

 For substantive questions, contact the lecturer listed in the right information bar